Parking: Hospitals

 In England, NHS hospitals are permitted to charge patients, staff and visitors for parking at the hospital.
 This has been criticised for adding extra costs to accessing healthcare.
 In Scotland and Wales, all hospital parking charges have been abolished.

-Education

-Most colleges and universities in the U.S. charge for parking.
-Some colleges even have a parking services department that issues daily, weekly and annual parking permits as well as enforces parking ordinances.
-An example of one such department is at Western Michigan University.

 Airports

 Most airports provide parking for patrons.
 Parking is normally split into short-stay parking, intended for those dropping off or picking up passengers, and long-stay parking, intended for staff and passengers who choose to drive to the airport.
 At larger airports, long-stay parking may be located further away from the terminal, while parking at the terminal will be more expensive.
 Some airports charge more for parking cars than for parking aircraft.
 Airports may be reluctant to discourage passengers from arriving at the airport by car due to the revenues generated.

 At UK airports, it is rare for employees to pay for their car parking.
 Generally, the airports authority will charge for staff permits, but these permits will be purchased by employers and the cost not passed on to staff.
 Staff are generally more willing to park at a site away from the airport than passengers too.